 - Monitoring of the sterilization process includes the use of internal and external chemical indicators in each package and spore testing as a general rule each week and with implantable items.

-This list includes several important concepts which if implemented will create a culture of safety and reduce the likelihood of spread of infection.
+This list includes several important concepts which if implemented will create a culture of safety and help stop the spread of infection.
 Take the time now to compare these recommendations to the activities in your practice and make any necessary corrections for a safe environment for patients and staff.